Antoine Lacombe

 Published articles

 Protective behaviors are crucial for controlling the spread of infectious diseases.
 Until now, most of the literature on the understanding of the willingness to comply with protective behaviors at the individual level focused on either one of those behaviors or studied several behaviors but independently.
 However, protective behaviors might not be independent of each other’s and the question of the relationship between these various behaviors deserves to be further investigated.
 The COVID-19 pandemic represents an interesting setting to study compliance with preventive behaviors when several prophylactic measures aiming to reduce the same infection risk are available.
 The aim of this study is to investigate how economic and social preferences may shape the relationship between three types of COVID-19 protective behaviors among a representative sample of the French population: 1) respect of restrictions on movement, 2) compliance with barrier gestures and 3) COVID-19 testing.
-Using a Latent Class Analysis, we identify four groups of individuals with diverging patterns of compliance with protective behaviors, differing both in terms of intensity and types of prophylactic measures followed: individuals who apply all protective behaviors, those who reject them all, individuals who do not respect restrictions on movement but still protect themselves and others by applying barrier gestures, and those who do not use barrier gestures but comply to movement restrictions.
+Using a Latent Class Analysis, we identify four groups of individuals with diverging patterns of compliance with protective behaviors, differing both in terms of intensity and types of prophylactic measures followed.
 Our results support the existence of a risk compensation process leading some individuals to tailor their menu of prophylactic measures until they reach the risk threshold they are willing to handle.
-The composition of the menu of prophylactic measures appears to be linked with individuals’ economic and social preferences including risk and time preferences, prosociality, and interpersonal trust.
 Exploring heterogeneity in preventive behaviors may motivate authorities to design targeted prevention and communication campaigns that are better tailored to achieve public health goals.

-This study examines the acceptance of artificial intelligence (AI)-based diagnostic alternatives compared to traditional biological testing through a randomized scenario experiment in the domain of neurodegenerative diseases (NDs).
-A total of 3225 pairwise choices of ND risk-prediction tools were offered to participants, with 1482 choices comparing AI with the biological saliva test and 1743 comparing AI+ with the saliva test (with AI+ using digital consumer data, in addition to electronic medical data).
+This study examines the acceptance of artificial intelligence-based diagnostic alternatives compared to traditional biological testing through a randomized scenario experiment in the domain of neurodegenerative diseases.
+A total of 3225 pairwise choices of neurodegenerative disease risk-prediction tools were offered to participants, with 1482 choices comparing AI with the biological saliva test and 1743 comparing AI+ with the saliva test.
 Overall, only 36.68% of responses showed preferences for AI/AI+ alternatives.
-Stratified by AI sensitivity levels, acceptance rates for AI/AI+ were 35.04% at 60% sensitivity and 31.63% at 70% sensitivity, and increased markedly to 48.68% at 95% sensitivity (p< 0.01).
-Similarly, acceptance rates by specificity were 29.68%, 28.18%, and 44.24% at 60%, 70%, and 95% specificity, respectively (P< 0.01).
-Notably, AI consistently garnered higher acceptance rates (45.82%) than AI+(28.92%) at comparable sensitivity and specificity levels, except at 60% sensitivity, where no significant difference was observed.
-These results highlight the nuanced preferences for AI diagnostics, with higher sensitivity and specificity significantly driving acceptance of AI diagnostics.
+Acceptance increased markedly when sensitivity and specificity reached 95%.
+Notably, AI consistently garnered higher acceptance rates than AI+ at comparable sensitivity and specificity levels.
+These results highlight nuanced preferences for AI diagnostics, with higher sensitivity and specificity significantly driving acceptance of AI diagnostics.

 View publication